 A nuncupative will, or oral will, is a will that is stated verbally instead of written down.
 A last will and testament lets you plan for what happens to your property and possessions once you pass away.
 In the U.S., a number of states allow for nuncupative wills, but typically only in certain conditions, like if you’re in the armed forces.
 You may also be able to speak your will if you are under imminent peril of death or your last illness (the illness that causes your death), which is why nuncupative wills are sometimes called deathbed wills.

 Nuncupative wills, like written wills, must be constructed in a certain way according to the state’s requirements.
-Failing to do so could mean that you die without a valid will, or intestate, which is the same as not having a will in the first place.
+Failing to do so could mean that you die with an invalid will, which can be as bad as dying without having a will at all.

 A nuncupative will is an oral will, spoken by the person creating the will.
 The oral statement relays a person's wishes for what should happen to their assets and everything they own once they die.